rubik/rubik.github.io/content/post/ab-testing-inference.md

 mentions the null hypothesis as an assumption only.
 The p-value is a caracteristic of the testing procedure and is calculated from the sample data.
 It does not, directly or indirectly, define the probability of a hypothesis being true or false.
-Given the frequent misuse of this concent, it's important to stress that a p-value **is not**:
+Given the frequent misuse of this concept, it's important to stress that a p-value **is not**:

 * the probability of the outcome being "due to chance" (whatever that means);